easymetahub/emh-pagination/README.md

 `emh-pagination` is a div that displays an interactive XML allowing the user to expand and collapse XML data.

-This is a polymer wrapper of a javascript based XML Viewer created by Lev Muchnik at (http://www.levmuchnik.net/Content/ProgrammingTips/WEB/XMLDisplay/DisplayXMLFileWithJavascript.html)

 ## Installation

 ```